-- 1. Earning academic credit for at least three courses in an approved study abroad program. - 2.
-Earning the equivalent of 15 credit-hours in an accredited college abroad. - 3.
-Living abroad and attending a non-U.S. elementary or secondary school for at least one academic year. - 4.
-Military deployment(s) or overseas duty station(s) for at least one academic year. - 5.
+- 1. Earning academic credit in a BW-approved Explorations study abroad program. - 2.
+Living abroad and attending a non-U.S. elementary or secondary school for at least one academic year. - 3.
+Military deployment(s) or overseas duty station(s) for at least one academic year. - 4.
 Other experiences abroad as approved by the Core Curriculum Committee.